Marc Jacobs: Career

 At age 15, Jacobs worked as a stockboy at Charivari, a now-defunct avant-garde clothing boutique in New York City.
 While studying at Parsons, he designed and sold his first line of hand-knit sweaters.
 He also designed his first collection for Reuben Thomas, Inc., under the Sketchbook label.
 With Robert Duffy, Jacobs's creative collaborator and business partner from the mid-1980s, he formed Jacobs Duffy Designs.

 In 1986, backed by Onward Kashiyama USA, Inc., Jacobs designed his first collection bearing the Marc Jacobs label.
 In 1987, he was the youngest designer to have ever been awarded the fashion industry's highest tribute, the Council of Fashion Designers of America's Perry Ellis Award for "New Fashion Talent".
 In 1988, Jacobs and Duffy joined the women's design unit of Perry Ellis as creative director/vice president and president, respectively, following the death of its namesake and founder.
 In addition, Jacobs oversaw the design of the various women's licensees.
 In 1992, the Council of Fashion Designers of America awarded Jacobs with The Women's Designer of the Year Award.
-In the same year, he designed a "grunge" collection for Perry Ellis, which led to his dismissal.
+In the same year, he designed a "grunge" collection for Perry Ellis, which was critically well-received but its commercial failure led to his dismissal.

 In fall 1993, Jacobs Duffy Designs Inc. launched their own licensing and design company, Marc Jacobs International Company, L.P.
 In 1994, Jacobs produced his first full collection of menswear.
 In 1997, Jacobs was appointed Louis Vuitton's creative director, where he created the company's first ready-to-wear clothing line.
 Jacobs collaborated with many popular artists for his Louis Vuitton collections, including Stephen Sprouse, Takashi Murakami, Richard Prince, and Kanye West.

 In spring 2001, Jacobs introduced his secondary line, Marc by Marc Jacobs.
 In 2005, Look was the Marc by Marc Jacobs ready-to-wear license holder in Japan with retail value of €50 million.
 In 2006, Jacobs started a new line of body-splash fragrances in ten-ounce bottles which were distributed by Coty.
 In 2007, filmmaker Loïc Prigent released a documentary film about Jacobs entitled Marc Jacobs and Louis Vuitton.
 In 2007, Jacobs released his popular Daisy collection of perfumes.

 In February 2008, Jacobs was accused of plagiarizing a scarf design created in the 1950s by Swedish designer Gösta Olofsson.
 Jacobs settled the matter by offering monetary compensation to Olofsson's son.
 In 2009, Jacobs launched a shirt, sold at his stores, demanding the legalization of gay marriage.
 In May 2009, Jacobs co-hosted, with model Kate Moss, a "model and muse"-themed gala for the New York City Metropolitan Museum of Art's Costume Institute.
 In February 2010, Jacobs sued Ed Hardy for infringing on the designs of one of his embroidered handbags.